There are 2 scenarios for using the fallback procedure:

 - In the Notes section (and on the Customs information sheet, you will find further information on the fallback procedure.

 - Additional references of type 1NPS are added to all items via the Common Additional reference documents section of the Items tab.
-The ticket number, an individual reference having the format of an MRN, and the BCP ID are given as the references.
+The ticket number and the BCP ID are given as the references.

 Proceed as Follows to Print the Fallback Document: